m4rci3/InfoSecKB/Git/Setup WSL with Github.md

 This will generate a keypair , one for you to keep (private key) and the other for you to post to your GitHub account (public key)

-I would recommend storing these keys inside of a password manager like Bitwarden,
+Also store these inside of a password manager

-Your public and private key will be stored in the file that is shown in the output , after entering the above comment:
+Your public and private key will be stored in the file that is shown in the output , after entering the above command, by default it will output to: